kssfilo/recipe-js/README.md

 specifying 'cacheId' instead of 'cacheFile' makes JSON file at ~/.recipe-js/<cacheId>.json . ('cacheFile' is higher priority than 'cacheId'.)

-cache file is synced at end of each make() (including internal make for prerequisites)
+a cache file is synced at end of each make() (including internal make for prerequisites)

 ```
 $=new RecipeNodeJs({